methanoliver/pandoc-fimfic/README.md

 #### fimfic-footnote-block ####

 This option allows you to customize the start of the footnote block.
 As footnotes are output in quote blocks, a need exists to distinguish them visually from other quote blocks.
 They are printed with reduced font size, and with this string at the beginning of the block.
-By default, this is 40 repetitions of a low horizontal wavy line character, "﹏".
+By default, this is 40 repetitions of a low horizontal wavy line character, "﹏", with a trailing newline.
+You can set it to an empty string if you like.

 #### fimfic-verse-style ####